Durham University: Student organisations

 Approximately 200 student clubs and organisations run on Durham's campuses, covering academic, arts, culture and faith, hobbies and games, outdoors, politics, law and music interests.
 Durham Students' Union (DSU) charters and provides most of the funding for these organisations.
-The DSU runs a Comedy Café, Fresher's Ball, Silent Discos and Vintage fashion fair.
 The Durham Union Society, founded in 1842 as Durham's Student Debating & Union Society, claims to be the largest independent student society in Durham, and hosts weekly debates and addresses from invited guests.
-It is supported by both local and corporate sponsors, including Penguin Books, Teach First and the Magic Circle law firm Slaughter and May.
 The Durham University History Society is the oldest academic society at the university, founded in 1926.

-There has been past speculation on the prevalence of socially elitist so-called secret societies on campus, with the 'Hatfield Cavaliers', 'Castle Fives', 'Red Poet Society', 'Elephant Polo Club', and the 'Caelians' named as examples of supposedly active groups in student articles.
-Most have an all-male membership, though the 'Aolian Society' (named after the Greek God of Wind), said to be based almost exclusively around students from University College, is an apparent exception.
-Such societies, like 'A.A.' or, in full, Arcanum Arcanorum, are said to have memberships dominated by the Bailey colleges.
-Alumni dinners for former members of these societies have been held at London clubs.

-Diversity
+Diversity and inclusion

-BAME (Black, Asian, Minority and Ethnic) students make up 32.6% of full-time Durham students in 2019/20, although students who classify themselves as 'black' number only 382 out of 18,430 full-time students (2.07%).
-According to a 2018 article for the youth news site The Tab, the low representation of black students means that support structures for many young, vulnerable, black students are non-existent.
+Black, Asian, Minority and Ethnic (BAME) students made up 32.6% of full-time Durham students in 2019/20, although students who classified themselves as 'black' numbered only 382 out of 18,430 full-time students (2.07%).
+A 2018 article for The Tab said that the low representation of black students meant that support structures for many young, vulnerable, black students were non-existent.

-Incidents of racism, sexism and elitism have been reported as occurring at Durham University.
+Incidents of racism, sexism and social elitism have been reported at Durham University.
 The university has stated that they condemn all racism and hate crime.
-The university established an independent commission on Respect, Values and Behaviours in October 2018.
+The university established an independent commission, the Durham Commission on Respect, Values and Behaviours, in October 2018.
 The report of this commission was published in July 2020, highlighting that there were multiple problems with bullying, discrimination and a lack of diversity, and that many students came to the university with a "sense of entitlement".
 The report also found that the lack of diversity was "at the root of a number of discriminatory and exclusionary behaviours", including racism, sexism, and disrespect of working class students.
 The commission made 20 recommendations, all of which were accepted by the university's management.